AdrianTJ/bookish-journey/model/README.md

 One hot encoding is a process of converting categorical data variables so they can be provided to machine learning algorithms to improve predictions.

+We first, Map unique recipe names with Ingredient.
+We use [medium](https://medium.com/web-mining-is688-spring-2021/how-dishes-are-clustered-together-based-on-the-ingredients-3b357ac02b26) to to guide our code.

 ## 3. Algorithm